betaglot/plantabeta/docs/reference/Eco/Obstacle/StumpObstacle.md

 ## See also

-Links to other related EcoElements.
+Links to other related EcoFactors.
 Related because they are the same EcoType or because they are performed at the same time or within the same Phrase.
 ::: details External References

 1. Wikipedia